 5. Kheera Pudina Lassi (Cucumber Mint Yogurt-Based Drink)

-If you ask me whether this Lassi recipe is vegan-friendly or not?
-The answer is a big no. Although this Lassi has no meat or other meat-based products, it calls for yogurt as its base.
+If you ask me whether this Lassi drink is vegan-friendly or not?
+No, Lassi is not vegan-friendly.
+Although this Lassi has no meat or other meat-based products, it calls for yogurt as its base.
 Therefore, it is better to consider this drink an Indian vegetarian-friendly recipe instead.

 Coming from the Punjab region of India, the traditional Lassi now contains lovely twists with a refreshing minty/refreshing taste from both mint leaves and fresh cucumber.
 Traditionally, local people serve Lassi (either salted or sweetened) with a dollop of ice cream.

 Having ice cream alongside Lassi is surely mind-blowing as it will neutralize the light zing of the green chili.
 You can have this Lassi as a post or pre-exercise drink or as a light filler treat between meals.
-It helps you to have enough energy to work out in a short time.
+It serves as one of the sports drinks for you to work out in a short time.

 Where to find: At the street vendors, juice stores, and cafes across India.